datatogether/reading_datatogether/README.md

 ### Privacy

 Lately we've been hearing some interesting critiques of "privacy as a concept and moral imperative".
-Let's see if we think they hame sense.
+Let's see if we think they make sense.

 **Readings**: